dschaaff/olake-monogs-cdc-bug-repro/README.md

 ## Bug Description

-**Issue**: MongoDB CDC fails to sync documents inserted between olake runs, even though the resume token is being saved and loaded correctly.
+**Issue**: MongoDB CDC fails to detect document changes when connecting through mongos routing due to non-blocking `TryNext()` behavior in the MongoDB Go driver.
+The change stream opens successfully and resume tokens are handled correctly, but `cursor.TryNext()` returns `false` immediately even when events exist, causing the CDC process to miss all document insertions/updates.

 ## Environment